cedalo/streamsheets-documentation/docs/_sources/tutorials/examples.rst.txt

 InfluxDB
 --------

-To store data and retrieve information :term:`Streamsheets <Streamsheets>` are able to connect to a :term:`InfluxDB<Influx>`. :ref:`Here<influxdb>` you can learn how to add a InfluxDB to your current Streamsheets installation.
+To store data and retrieve information Streamsheets are able to connect to a :term:`InfluxDB<Influx>`. :ref:`Here<influxdb>` you can learn how to add a InfluxDB to your current Streamsheets installation.

 First of all we start by providing a :term:`REST` Client :term:`Connector` and the corresponding :term:`Producer`.
 If these are not yet available, go to the :ref:`Administration <administration>` menu and create a new Connector and Producer.
 If you have any questions we recommend to have a look at the :ref:`REST.REQUEST tutorial <resttutorial>`.